fastapi/fastapi/docs/en/docs/tutorial/path-params-numeric-validations.md

 ### Better with `Annotated`

-Have in mind that if you use `Annotated`, as you are not using function parameter default values, you won't have this problem, and yo probably won't need to use `*`.
+Have in mind that if you use `Annotated`, as you are not using function parameter default values, you won't have this problem, and you probably won't need to use `*`.

 === "Python 3.9+"